impress/impress.js/README.md

 ### TL;DR;

 Currently impress.js works fine in latest Chrome/Chromium browser, Safari 5.1 and Firefox 10
 (to be released in January 2012).
-IE10 support is currently unknown, so let's assume it doesn't work there.
+IE is currently not supported (IE10 is close, but not there yet - see below for details).
 It also doesn't work in Opera.

 As it was not developed with mobile browsers in mind, it currently doesn't work on any mobile devices, including tablets.